 Pjedsted church's chancel and nave are Romanesque.

 The highly attractive altar carpet dates from 1984 and was woven by the textile artist Kim Naver.
-A completely new incumbents board hangs on the north wall of the nave.

-Please apply to the sexton during normal working hours.
+For entrance please contact the sexton during normal working hours.